×

 What do expats find most challenging?

 "Due to the economic status of most nationals, they seem satisfied with "getting by".
 For example, if our a/c isn't working, the repairman will come and repair the problem using a "bandage" approach rather than repairing the problem.
 Of course, they make more money if they must come back more than once :) Also, due to the poverty, lack of transportation, and room to store items, my household help doesn't understand the concept of buying in bulk so you don't need to go shopping on a daily basis.
-Other than that, I think my biggest challenge is the abundant "wildlife" that seems to creep into the house, climb on the roof or cross my patio from time to time," said one person in Duri/Simpang Padong, Riau, Sumatra.
+Other than that, I think my biggest challenge is the abundant "wildlife" that seems to creep into the house, climb on the roof or cross my patio from time to time," said a person living in Duri/Simpang Padong, Riau, Sumatra.

 About the Author

-Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
+Joshua Wood Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.